Furikake Rice Balls (Japanese Rice Seasoning Onigiri)

 Why You’ll Love This Recipe

-• Quick and Easy – A perfect quick snack or an excellent addition to a bento lunch box!
-These furikake onigiri are easy to prepare and conveniently portable!
+• A perfect quick snack or a great addition to any bento lunch box!

-• Versatile Flavors – Customize your Onigiri with options like egg, bonito flakes, salmon furikake, or any varieties you love.
+• Customize with your favorite furikake, like egg, bonito flakes, or more!

 Recipe Ingredients